mgsvtts/FastMCP/README.md

 ### (Optional) Step 5: Local server

-You can use ``dotnet run`` command to run a local server, then you can send JSON RPC requests using tools like Postman
+You can use ``dotnet run --project FastMCP/`` command to run a local server, then you can send JSON RPC requests using tools like Postman